-- A simple application with a particular function (e.g. DB or LAMP stack) deployed on a single virtual machine (VM) or a complex application that spans multiple VMs, creates private networks, security groups and has multi-tiers.
+- A simple application with a specific function (e.g., DB or LAMP stack) deployed on a single virtual machine (VM) or a complex application that spans multiple VMs, creates private networks and security groups, and has multi-tiers.

-Currently your app deployment model may be based on creating individual VMs using a vanilla OS image, managing scripts or a VM template.
-This is problematic as it as constraints you with legacy practices you use today for the deployment, configuration and operating of applications.
+Currently, your app deployment model may be based on creating individual VMs using a Vanilla OS image, managing scripts or a VM template.
+This is problematic as it places constraints on you with legacy practices that you use today for the deployment, configuration and operating of applications.

 You should be able to deploy the app from a variety of deployment options best suited for your business needs:

-This could be through an application store with pre-existing templates or using configuration tools like Chef, Puppet, Ansible.
-With integrated CI/CD platform like jenkins, developers should be able to build and deploy test, staging or production clusters using the latest code from the corresponding private or public Git repository.
-Finally, one should be able to deploy very custom app starting with base images from an image library itself.
+This could be through an application store with pre-existing templates or using configuration tools like Chef, Puppet or Ansible.
+With an integrated CI/CD platform like Jenkins, developers should be able to build and deploy test, staging or production clusters using the latest code from the corresponding private or public Git repository.
+Finally, one should be able to deploy custom apps starting with base-images from an image library itself.

-Users should be able to do app lifecycle management operations on demand via all modes such as UI, API and CLI
+Users should be able to perform app lifecycle management operations on demand via all modes such as UI, API and CLI.
+These operations include:

 - Self-service app deployment and deletion